List of Marvel Comics teams and organizations: Shadow Initiative

-After Secret Invasion, Taskmaster is added by Gauntlet to the Black-Ops team as their field leader.
+After Secret Invasion, Taskmaster is added to the Black-Ops team as their field leader.
 The Shadow Initiative, joined by Komodo, is assigned to take down a Hydra cell, led by former Initiative member Hardball, in Madripoor.
 After the mission briefing, Taskmaster senses something familiar about Mutant Zero and later confronts her.
 A fight ensues and Taskmaster goads Mutant Zero into revealing her true identity: Mary Walker.